shrihareepanchal/voice-cognitive-decline/README.md

 # voice-cognitive-decline
-  This project focuses on building a proof-of-concept pipeline to detect early indicators of cognitive decline using raw voice data samples.
-The goal is to analyze speech
+  This project focuses on building a proof-of-concept pipeline to detect early indicators of cognitive decline using raw voice data samples.The goal is to analyze speech
   patterns and extract features that may signal cognitive stress or impairment, employing NLP and audio feature extraction techniques.

 Key Features to Extract :-